-Amazing Mexican tostada recipe with chorizo, kidney beans and cheese.
+Amazing Mexican chorizo tostadas with kidney beans and cheese.
 With instructions on how to bake tostada shells.

 What are Tostadas?